July 2008

 Saturday.
 Saturday was something of a wash with random events until Katie's bash.
 She wanted her birthday party to be "back to the age of 7".
 Innocent fun and old school board game type of action.
 It was a good time, but by the time I showed up I was already starting to feel the last couple of nights.
 I did alright, though, and wish to say Happy Birthday to her.

-Sarah and Alicia and I came back here and played Zigity and watched part of Rocky Horror Picture Show.
+Kaz and Alicia and I came back here and played Zigity and watched part of Rocky Horror Picture Show.
 We were just too tired to stick it out, though.
 I actually found myself enjoying Rocky Horror even more than I remember.
 I remember enjoying it as something of a "so bad it's good" experience.
-I actually consider it something of the opposite "so good it plays off as bad".
+I actually consider it something of the opposite: "so good it plays off as bad".
 I found out Saturday night, though, that you can drink a lot of Arbor Mist and not only not get that drunk, but have no hangover.
 This may be because of the near liter of gin I had drunk over the two nights previous.

 Sunday.
 Shopping.
 Picked up some excellent goji berry cereal and some whole beans (black and garbanzo) from Garden Cove.
 Got some excellent meat from Johns Big Brother.
 And a good amount of our purchases from Kroger were borderline whole foods.
 That's a trend I want to keep going, cutting back on refined and prepackaged stuff until it is below half.
 Canned soups and ramen are something of a necessary evil, but I would like to start handling our own bread and whatnot.

-Sunday night we had a doubles match between Sarah and Alicia versus Jonathan and I. The Bolden boys won it, but it was rough.
+Sunday night we had a doubles match between Kaz and Alicia versus Jonathan and I. The Bolden boys won it, but it was rough.
 I'm kind of stiff this morning.
 I also had cut back on the allergy medicine and getting that much exposure last night was a bit much.
 My sinus are pretty sore this morning.
 I sweated an enormous amount.
 It was the most fun playing tennis I have had in awhile, because it really does take on something of a party atmosphere when you do doubles.

-Then we finished Rocky Horror before Sarah went to bed.
+Then we finished Rocky Horror before Kaz went to bed.
 Alicia and I stayed up to watch Dark City and play some more Hot Shots Tennis.
 We also talked about the nature of friendly racism, stupid remakes, and moving off to college (in one week, she moves South).
 I feel asleep with the promise that I would wake her up at 9.

 Then I slept until nearly 1pm today.
 Woooo